dunamismax/Python-Hypermedia/apps/todo-app/README.md

 ## How It Works

 The application starts a FastAPI server that renders a main HTML page using Jinja2 templates.
 All user interactions—such as adding, toggling, or deleting a To-Do item—are handled via HTMX.
-These actions send AJAX requests to the server, which processes the request, interacts with a local SQLite database, and returns a small HTML partial.
+These actions send AJAX requests to the server, which processes the request, interacts with a PostgreSQL database (via SQLModel), and returns a small HTML partial.
 HTMX then intelligently swaps this new HTML into the page, updating the UI instantly without a full page reload.

 ## How to Run This App